UniversityofHelsinki/kamu/docs/content/authentication.rst

 The backends can be customized by subclassing them and overriding various methods, like:

+-  post_authentication_tasks
+    - Custom tasks to run after successful authentication.
+Like updating user information.
+    - Groups are updated if group prefixes for the backend are defined in the config (BACKEND_GROUP_PREFIXES).
+      Optionally groups with prefixes defined in other backends can be removed from the user (REMOVE_GROUPS_WITH_OTHER_BACKENDS).
 - _get_identifier_type
     - Defines the Identifier type used to save backend's unique identifier.
 Values are from the Identifier model choices.